Royal family website notes Meghan's 'proud feminist' credentials

 This isn't without precedent.
 In 2011, Prince William and Catherine, Duchess of Cambridge, waited a couple of weeks before heading off on their honeymoon in the Seychelles.

-From Australia to India, their trail-blazing wedding dominated front pages of newspapers around the world and was a huge social media moment with #RoyalWedding hashtag tweeted 3.4 million times Saturday.
+From Australia to India, their trailblazing wedding dominated front pages of newspapers around the world and was a huge social media moment with #RoyalWedding hashtag tweeted 3.4 million times Saturday.

-Bishop Michael Curry, the first African-American head of the Episcopal Church in the United States, who gave the powerful sermon, summed up the event's appeal.
+Curry, the first African-American head of the Episcopal Church in the United States, who gave the powerful sermon, summed up the event's appeal.

 "You could visually see a relationship -- we saw that.
 And it was contagious in the room, you could feel it in the church and people were happy.
-They were happy and joyful and thankful, and you know what we need some joy in this world," he said after the ceremony.
+They were happy and joyful and thankful, and you know what, we need some joy in this world," he said after the ceremony.